MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/extend-segments.md

 > [!NOTE]
 > Before you perform operations, you should install the [Dynamics 365 Marketing app](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/marketing/trial-signup).

-This topic demonstrates how to perform basic operation on the **msdyncrm_segment** entity.
+This topic demonstrates how to perform a basic operation on the **msdyncrm_segment** entity.
 You need to pass the following mandatory fields to create a segment.

 |Display name|Schema name|Value|Required|
 |----------|--------------|------|-------|